Mrahadyanbangkit/Mrahadyanbangkit/README.md

-- 👋 Hi, I’m @Mrahadyanbangkit, people usally call me as "mamad or rahadyan"
+- 👋 Hi, I’m MUhammad Rahadyan, people usally call me as "mamad or rahadyan"
 - 👀 I’m interested in game, sport, travelling,
 - 🌱 I’m currently learning Fullend specially on the UI/UX, front-end html css, and  Backend especially PHP and Mysql as a server-side
 - 💞️ I’m looking to collaborate on Programming skills on the Website